adequate-soup/File-Extension-Description-MIME-Reference/README.md

 Data in this file is in JSON format.
 Each entry in mime.final.json looks something like this:

-".ext" : { "descriptions" : ["A description of file content", "A redundant description"], "mimes" : ["file/content", "file/alternate"] }
+".ext" : { "description" : "A description of file content", "mimes" : ["file/content", "file/alternate"] }

 I needed a good reference associating file extensions types to their verbal descriptions and MIME types, but to my dismay, I could find no such file on the surface web.
 So, I figured out how to dump system data from MacOS and wrote a small script to organize the data into a JSON file.